 The last days before Brexit seem like a fitting time to revisit a song about Scottish independence.
 This Road Won’t Build Itself was released in early 2014, a few months before that year’s referendum.
 To my surprise, it turned out to be one of very few new songs on the subject, even making it on to a ‘songs of the campaign’ poll run by Bella Caledonia – although it was easily defeated by the more rousing Son I Voted Yes by Stanley Odd.
 Otherwise most people seemed to be listening to Cap in Hand by the Proclaimers.

-Actually there was a notable absence of pro-Yes art that year.
+In fact there was a conspicuous absence of pro-Yes art in general that year.
 Alan Bissett had an explicitly pro-Yes play at the Edinburgh Fringe, crowd-funded by Yes supporters, but he was the exception rather than the rule.
-Even at nationalcollective.com – the website of an artist-led pro-independence campaign – actual art was conspicuous by its absence.
+Even at nationalcollective.com – the website of an artist-led pro-independence campaign – there wasn’t much actual art.
 Instead, the site was mostly just a forum for debate.